shibani2004/shibani2004/README.md

 # Hi 👋, I'm Shibani Bardhan

 🎓 MCA Student | 💻 Aspiring Software Developer
-🌱 Currently learning Web Development & Java
+💻 Curious about development and problem-solving
-✨ Passionate about building real-world projects
+📘 Believer in continuous learning and self-improvement

 ---